 When the "ABS" warning light is on (and the brake system warning light is off), the anti-lock brake system does not operate so that the wheels could lock up during a sudden braking or braking on slippery road surfaces.
-If either of the following conditions occurs, this indicates a malfunction somewhere in the parts monitored by the warning light system.
+If the following conditions occur, this indicates a malfunction somewhere in the parts monitored by the warning light system.
 Contact your Toyota dealer as soon as possible to service the vehicle.

-- The light does not come on when the ignition key is turned to the "ON" position, or remains on. - The light comes on while you are driving.
+- The light does not come on with the ignition key turned to "ON", or remains on. - The light comes on while driving.